billz/simple-commerce/README.md

 After successfully running this side business for several years, I decided to sunset the physical product and open source the software project.
 This repo is the end result.
 It's worked more-or-less flawlessly for me and done all that I've asked of it.

 ## Getting started
-After cloning this repository, the PHP and JavaScript dependencies will need to be installed by using their associated package managers.
+Begin by cloning this repository, then install the PHP and JavaScript dependencies by using their associated package managers.

 ### Install PHP dependencies